markgbeckett/jupiter_ace/rc2014_sound_card/README.md

 - The driver should be reasonably portable to other Z80-based computers.
 The key areas of difference are likely to be: the address used to reference the sound-card ports, plus the exit and error-handling routines.
 As the source code supports either a Minstrel 4th or a ZX Spectrum you can easily find the sections of code that you will need to change by searching for IFDEF directives.
 - The pitch values used for the supported octave range are read from a separate source file, which is included towards the end of `play.asm`.
 I have provided pitch files for a 1.625 MHz clock (e.g., default configuration of the Minstrel 4th) and a 1.77 MHz clock (e.g., as for the ZX Spectrum 128k).
 If you create additional pitch-value tables, update the `include` command accordingly.
 - When developing the driver, I did lots of early testing using a ZX Spectrum+  128k machine.
 The reason was that I could test the code in an emulator (there is no emulator of a Jupiter Ace/ Minstrel 4th, with an RC2014 sound card).
 The ZX Spectrum has full PLAY support built in to the BASIC.
 However, if you want to use the driver, here, on a ZX Spectrum, just define the variable ZXSPECTRUM -- e.g., change the second line of the Makefile to `AFLAGS = --sym=play.sym --raw=play.bin -DZXSPECTRUM`.

+## Soundbox Utility

+The RC2014 YM2149 sound card is actually very similar to the Boldfield Soundbox, which was an add-on for the Jupiter Ace available in the mid-1980s.
+It also featured an AY-3-8910 sound chip.

+Boldfield provided some software to help the programmer to use the Soundbox, on a [Utilities cassette](http://www.jupiter-ace.co.uk/sw_soundbox_util_tape.html).

+I have ported this software to work with the RC2014 YM2149 sound card.
+The dictionary source is available in [sounndbox.fs](soundbox.fs).
+You can either type this into your Minstrel 4th or, if you have a USB keyboard interface such as Shirley Knot's, you can transmit the source code over a serial connection from a PC.

+Before using the dictionary, you may need to set up some configuration parameters.
+First you need to set the port addresses for the registry and data ports by adjusting the values of the constants 'REGPORT' and 'DATPORT', respectively.

+Second, you need to confirm the clock-divide setting you have configured on the sound card, by adjusting the value of the constant `RCCLOCKDIVIDE`.
+This should be set to either 2 or 4 accordingly.

+Before using any Soundbox commands, you should enter `SINIT`.
+This will detect the clock speed of the Minstrel 4th -- either 3.25 MHz or 6.5 MHZ -- and set the variable TURBO to either 1 or 2, respectively.

+The original documentation for the Boldfield Soundbox utility seems to be lost.
+Here are some pointers to get you started, based on what I learned when porting the code:

+* `SOUNDOFF ( -- )` will disable all three sound channels and set the corresponding amplitudes to 0.

+* `CHA ( -- )`, `CHB ( -- )`, and `CHC ( -- )` select the current channel to be acted on by other words.

+* `VOLUME ( N -- )` sets the volume of the current channel.

+* `TONEON ( -- )` / `TONEOFF ( -- )` activates / deactivates tone output on the current channel.

+* `NOISEON ( -- )` / `NOISEOFF ( -- )` activates/ deactivates noise output on the current channel.

+* `NOISE ( N -- )` sets the frequency of noise sources.

+* `FREQ ( N -- )` sets the tone (in Hertz) of the current channel.

+* `ENV ( -- )` sets the current channel to use the envelope pattern for amplitude (equivalent to `16 VOLUME`).

+* `ENVSHAPE ( N -- )` sets the envelope pattern to be used for subsequent volume effects.

+* `CHE ( -- )` sets a pointer in the dictionary, so `PERIOD` will update the envelope period (rather than one of the sound channels, as is usual).

+* `PERIOD ( N -- )` sets the period of the envelope pattern or current sound channel.
+For sound channels, it is probably easier to use `FREQ`.

+* `PAUSE ( N -- )` causes the computer to wait for a short while.
+At 3.25 MHz, `900 PAUSE` gives approximately a one-second pause.

+Other words in the vocabulary are used to support the more user-facing words above, as follows:

+* `SIN ( R -- N )` -- read the current value from one of the sound registers.

+* `SOUT ( R N -- )` -- write a value to one of the sound registers.

+* `TOGGLE ( MASK FLAG -- )` -- apply AND / OR mask to the mixer register.

+Finally, there are three words providing example sounds:

+* `TRIMPHONE ( -- )` -- sound similar to a 1980s phone.
+Press a key to stop ringer.

+* `TRAIN ( -- )` -- sound of a steam train getting up to speed.
+Use `SOUNDOFF` to cancel sound.

+* `WOLF ( -- )` -- not very convincing Wolf Whistle sound.

+* `SWEEP ( M N P Q -- )` -- used by WOLF to create a slowly changing tone effect.

+* `ALL ( -- )` -- cycle through all three sound effects.